 Cartagena has blossomed into a wonderful and super-affordable tourist destination.
 Filled with stunning colonial architecture, an interesting walled city, beautiful beaches and cheap flights from many U.S. cities, we expect this Colombian gem to continue rising in popularity.

 You can find delicious budget dinners from as little as $5, and 4-star accommodations starting from $50 per night.
-Cartagena is a great value destination for travelers looking to experience a South American-Caribbean infused vacation.
+Cartagena is a great value destination for travelers looking to experience a South American-Caribbean-infused vacation.
+Check out our Colombia page for the best deals.

 4-star hotels will start at about $70 per night, and budget dinners will run about $10.
 Keep in mind that many restaurants operate under European hours, meaning doors may not open for dinner service until 8:00pm.